Questions you SHOULD you be asking to pick the right bankruptcy attorney …but don’t!

 So in short paying more is not needed as Richard D. Granvold’s advice will be the same no matter what your fee is in Chapter 7 for most clients.
 And to speak to you is free.We just need 30 minutes of your time : you can be at home, lunch break or driving down freeway as long as we can have about 30 minutes of your time!
 You are encouraged to talk to Richard D. Granvold even after you have consulted with another attorney; you will understand the difference!

 6. “Will you take payments”?
 Why you care: Many attorneys require upfront a lump sum payment as they do not do monthly billings.
 We have allowed clients since opening our law firm in 1990 to make payments..you can pay $100 down as part of our fee.
 The advantage?
+Usually, you can even pay the filing fee to the Court after your case is filed too.
 You can immediately not only refer those nagging calling creditors to Richard D. Granvold‘s office immediately, but you can also take up to 5 months to make all payments or portion he agrees to before filing the case, as well as the filing fee!
 Now you know the answers to the above questions you should ask beforehand!